apisnetworks/apiscp-docs/Programming Guide.md

 | Sudo         | Switch user.
 Automatically scope active session. | Slow.
 Must be run from backend.          | \$proc = new Util_Process_Sudo(); \$proc->setUser('nobody'); $proc->run("whoami"); |
 | Tee          | Copy output elsewhere                    | ???                                      | \$tee = new Util_Process_Tee(['tee' => ''/tmp/flapjacks'); \$proc = new Util_Process(); \$tee->setProcess(\$proc); \$proc->run("dmesg"); |

+### Allowing Exit Values

+UP treats all non-zero exit codes as errors. `success` is a shorthand way to check if the exit code, stored in `return` is zero or non-zero.
+To extend the range of successful values,

 ## Extending Methods

 ### Permissions

 Modules comprise a variety methods and require specific access rights to protect access.
 A module can exist exist independent or surrogate an existing module.

+## Creating Applications

+### Application Structure

+All apps are located under `apps/`.
+The "App ID" is the folder under which the application is located.
+A sample application named "test" is bundled with apnscp.
+A controller must be named after the App ID and end in ".php".
+The default view may be named after the App ID and end in ".tpl" or located as views/index.blade.php if using Blade.

+### Controller/Model

+Controller/Model logic is located in *<app name>*.php and instantiated first.
+The class name must be named Page and placed in a namespace named after the app ID.
+An example app named "Test" is located under apps/test/.

+### Templates

+apnscp uses [Laravel Blade](https://laravel.com/docs/5.4/blade) bundled with Laravel 5.4 for templates or basic "include()" if the template is named *<app name>*.tpl

+### Configuring Role Apps

+Applications are privileged by role: admin, site, and user.